securevale/swift-confidential/README.md

 Once set up, build your target and the Confidential plugin will automatically generate a Swift source file with obfuscated secret literals.
 In addition, the plugin will regenerate the obfuscated secret literals every time it detects a change to `confidential.yml` configuration file or when you clean build your project.

 > [!IMPORTANT]
 > Make sure to use the same version requirements for both `swift-confidential` and `swift-confidential-plugin` packages.
-See [Versioning](#versioning) section for more information about API stability.
+See [Source Stability](#source-stability) section for details.

+### Experimental Mode

+Swift Confidential 0.4.0 has experimental support for Swift 6 language mode, by replacing [`@Obfuscated` property wrapper](./Sources/ConfidentialKit/Obfuscation/PropertyWrappers/Obfuscated.swift) with [`@Obfuscated` macro](./Sources/_ConfidentialKit/Obfuscation/Macros/Obfuscated.swift).

+To use experimental API for generated Swift code:

+1. Explicitly enable Experimental Mode by setting `experimentalMode` configuration option to `true` in your `confidential.yml` configuration file.
+2. In the applicable SwiftPM and/or Xcode targets, change your target dependency from the `ConfidentialKit` to the `_ConfidentialKit` (note the leading underscore) library.

+> [!NOTE]
+> Experimental Mode requires the Swift 6 toolchain (i.e. Xcode 16.0 or later).

+> [!CAUTION]
+> Swift macros have noticeable impact on build time.
+Also, with the currently available Swift toolchain versions, the `@Obfuscated` macro causes Swift compiler to crash (segmentation fault: 11) when building in release configuration.

 ## Configuration